Tian-MC/SyncedLyricsTool/README.md

 ## Ignoring the 401 Error

 If you encounter a `401 Unauthorized` error while running the script, it means the lyrics provider has restricted access.
 This is a known issue with some external APIs.
-You can safely ignore this error, as the script will continue processing other files.
+You can safely ignore this error, as the script will work.

 ----------